Lost on how to get your online directory business out of the depths of page 13 in search results?

 Customizing your calendar is easy with the shortcode generator.

-The calendar can be set to auto-delete past events so it remains clean and up-to-date.
+The calendar can be set to auto-delete past events to keep it clean and up-to-date.

-The software also includes right-to-left (RTL) language support, health protocol guidelines, and multi-day events.
+The software also includes support for right-to-left (RTL) languages, health protocol guidelines, and multi-day events.

 Key features:

-• Featured image for events – helps customers paint a picture of what to expect and makes it easy to recognize events.
+• Featured image for events – helps customers picture what to expect and makes it easy to recognize events.

-• RTL language support – helps reach wider international audiences and deliver a better experience.
+• RTL language support – helps reach broader international audiences and deliver a better experience.

 • Gutenberg compatible – allows you to create a beautiful event calendar with the popular Gutenberg block editor.